 She is a highly effective team builder, movement builder, strategist, facilitator, speaker, network weaver, and administrator who believes that resilience-building, connectivity, and participatory approaches are among the best tools we have for creating vibrant futures and for navigating the challenges we face.

 She's currently a Trustee for the North American Marine Alliance, Advisor to Interlace Agroforestry Commons, a member of Grist's New England Fix!
 Network, and on the editorial board of the Journal of Agriculture, Food & Community Food Systems.
-She's been on the boards of the Eat Local Foods Coalition (ELFC), the Permaculture Association of the Northeast (PAN), the Grant Review Committee of the Grassroots Fund and on the Advisory Panel for Green & Healthy Maine Homes magazine.
-She has also been active in the Portland Mayor's Initiative for Healthy Sustainable Food Systems, MOFGA's Ag Services Committee, the Portland Food Coop, Hour Exchange Portland and is a Master Food Preserver and Master Composter.
+She served on the Eat Local Foods Coalition (ELFC) board, the Permaculture Association of the Northeast (PAN) board, the Grant Review Committee of the Grassroots Fund, and the Advisory Panel for Green & Healthy Maine Homes magazine.
+She was also active in the Portland Mayor's Initiative for Healthy Sustainable Food Systems, MOFGA's Agricultural Services Committee, the Portland Food Coop, Hour Exchange Portland, and is a Master Food Preserver and Master Composter.